 It is Amsterdam’s first no-table restaurant.
 The completely open kitchen is surrounded by a wooden U-shaped counter – with cleverly concealed drawers with cutlery – which accommodates about 25 guests with very comfortable high chairs.
 This concept is a pretty bold move as every move in the kitchen is scrutinized.
-On the other hand, there is far more interaction and it was a delight to see the 212 team work throughout the lunch.
+On the other hand, there is far more interaction, and it was a delight to see the 212 teamwork throughout the lunch.
 Especially the egg yolks that were being filled with bisque and the sugar domes being blown for the dessert were fascinating to watch.
-However, whilst focusing on the antics in the kitchen, the waiting staff did manage to inadvertently sneak up on us from behind.
-That being said, the service itself was casual, but very attentive and friendly.
+However, while focusing on the antics in the kitchen, the waiting staff did manage to inadvertently sneak up on us from behind.
+That being said, the service itself was casual but very attentive and friendly.

 Their new venture does attract the attention of other chefs as we spotted Alain Caron as well as Stefan van Sprang (co-incidentally a former and current jury member of the Dutch version of the MasterChef TV-show) and his chefs from Aan de Poel**.
 Consequently, the number of chefs equaled the number of regular guests and matched the number of chefs in the 212 kitchen…

 The menu is the same for lunch and dinner, and consists of either 5 or 8 courses (€108/138) and à la carte, 2 dishes are not already included in the set menu.
 We chose the 5-course menu.
 Although there are no vegetarian dishes mentioned, we had indicated our dietary preferences upon booking, so it was not a problem.